 • Enjoy Italian Aperitivo at one of the many cool hotels dwarfed by mountains.

-ITALY TO SWITZERLAND CABLE CAR – SUGGESTED ITINERARIES
+ITALY TO SWITZERLAND CABLE CAR – OUR SUGGESTED ITINERARIES

 The Italy to Switzerland cable car opens up a whole world of mountain experiences.